Adam-Aber/OEDI-Dataset-Data-Preprocessing/README.md

 ![Water Heater:WaterSystems:Gas [kW](Hourly)](distributions/figure10.png)

 ### 2.10 Class

+The "Class" attribute specifies the class of client (like ’FullServiceRestaurant’), of high significance for capturing consumption variation affecting theft behavior among different types of users, such as warehouses versus hospitals.
+It has 17 types—16 types of clients (LargeOffice, 35,040 samples per type, to mention one), attribute demonstrating that there is well-balanced data with an infinitesimal anomaly.
+There are no missing values in this column.

 - **Significance:** High; captures consumption variation across 16 client types (e.g., "FullServiceRestaurant," "LargeOffice"), each with 35,040 samples.
 - **Distribution:** Balanced, no anomalies.
 - **Missing Values:** None.

 ### 2.11 Theft

+The "theft" feature is the original feature, classifying patterns as either "Normal" or one of six theft types, and is the target of th binary classification problem of detecting electricity theft.
+It has 7 unique values: Normal (331,824 samples, 59.2%), Theft1 (51,083, 9.1%), Theft3 (44,349, 7.9%), Theft4 (41,460, 7.4%), Theft6 (35,413, 6.3%), Theft5 (33,553, 6.0%), and Theft2 (22,973, 4.1%), with an imbalance of 59.2% "Normal" samples.
+There are no missing values, and since it is the target variable, it is uncorrelated with itself, but its synthetically generated theft patterns increase detection study, so it is quite relevant even though imbalance has to be dealt with

 - **Significance:** Target variable; classifies patterns as "Normal" (331,824 samples, 59.2%) or one of six theft types (Theft1: 9.1%, Theft2: 4.1%, Theft3: 7.9%, Theft4: 7.4%, Theft5: 6.0%, Theft6: 6.3%).
 - **Distribution:** Imbalanced (59.2% Normal), addressed via binary conversion.
 - **Missing Values:** None.